probstcj/ProbieBot/README.md

     - When sent without a date, it will send the most recent Florida man article that can be found.
 - %puppyme
     - Returns a picture of a puppy, via Java web scraping.
+- %radar
+    - If given no arguments, it will return a radar image of CONUS.
+    - If given a zip code, it will return a radar image of the area around that zip code.

 ## Limitations